VISHNUCHARAN27/MACHINE-LEARNING/README.md

 # Machine learning problems

-This code is my solution to the machine learning problem Forest Cover type prediction in Kaggle.
+This code is my solution to few machine learning problems in Kaggle.
 You can get the dataset for

 Forest cover type
 https://www.kaggle.com/c/forest-cover-type-prediction